Former WCCC bookstore employee pleads guilty in thefts

 "You pretended those textbooks were being returned and you took the money yourself," Pezze said.

-Brown was promoted from full-time clerk to assistant manager and about a month later allegedly began the scheme that began in 2008 and ended in February 2012, police said.
+Brown was promoted from full-time clerk to assistant manager and about a month later allegedly began the scheme that began in 2008 and ended in

 Investigators allege that Brown began ringing up textbook refunds on the cash register, taking the cash for herself, then logging in on a computer system as an administrator to manually adjust the inventory to match the number of books in stock, according to court papers.
 She was a 20-year bookstore employee.